How to Compose Your Selling Book Proposal

 A course for writers of nonfiction material who want to market or sell their books to agents and publishers

 To sell your work in the nonfiction arena, you need a powerful book proposal.
-In this 4-lesson course, learn how to compose and present an effective proposal for traditional publishing outlets, an e-book platform, or self-publishing.
-Explore the ever-changing landscape of the publishing industry and examine the elements of a successful proposal: overview/introduction, chapter summaries, author bio, marketing statement, sample chapter, and abstract.
+Learn how to compose and present an effective proposal for traditional publishing outlets, an e-book platform, or self-publishing.
+Explore the ever-changing landscape of the publishing industry and examine the elements of a successful proposal: overview/introduction; chapter summaries; author biography; marketing statement; sample chapter; and abstract.

 What we cover in the 4 lessons